 On the first day of the festival, the air was filled of anticipation and excitement.
 I am not entirely sure if it was universally felt; the certain thing is that I was jumping around like a 3 year old overdosing on sugar.
 Despite some confusion on the actual events’ programme, we made it to the Three Kings monument for the opening ceremony.
 Lanterns and colors were filling the lanes of the Old Town; street vendors were producing food like there was no tomorrow; hundreds of people were marching all in the same direction, armed with the biggest camera lenses I have ever seen, and putting our “cute” Canon G7X to shame.
 Admittedly, I started worrying if both the camera and I could actually perform the task of photographing moving lights in the dark sky – which I have sadly come to discover to be an arduous task even for the seasoned photographer.
 Considering my “skills” and “knowledge” in the matter, however, I should have probably worried about it a good few years earlier.

-After a very long Buddhist chant, and the litting of the first khom loi – floating lanterns – we made our way to Nawarat Bridge, THE place to be for releasing both Krathongs – decorated baskets made of banana trunks and leaves- and khom lois.
+After a very long Buddhist chant, and the liting of the first khom loi – floating lanterns – we made our way to Nawarat Bridge, THE place to be for releasing both Krathongs – decorated baskets made of banana trunks and leaves- and khom lois.

-I loved every single moment of it: lighting the lantern, patiently waiting for the warm air produced by the flame to fill the baloon, feeling the air and the pressure making sure it was ready to be carried away by the wind, letting it go, and, finally, look at it going up and up into the dark sky.
+I loved every single moment of it: lighting the lantern, patiently waiting for the warm air produced by the flame to fill the balloon, feeling the air and the pressure making sure it was ready to be carried away by the wind, letting it go, and, finally, look at it going up and up into the dark sky.
 It really felt like a cleansing ritual, but one full of happiness, hope, and beauty.

 I find it difficult to express exactly what that moment was for me.
-We all have done regrettable things in life, and it felt good to have a metaphorical way to finally let them go, and express a little wish for the future.
-However, as much as I appreciate the whole tradition and meaning behind it, I couldn’t help but let the little crumbs of childood left inside me come out, and genuinely hope that one of those lanterns would reach my beloved grandma, somewhere up there in the sky.
+We all have done regrettable things in life, and it felt good to have a metaphorical way to finally let them go and express a little wish for the future.
+However, as much as I appreciate the whole tradition and meaning behind it, I couldn’t help but let the little crumbs of childhood left inside me come out, and genuinely hope that one of those lanterns would reach my beloved grandma, somewhere up there in the sky.
 Realistically foolish, I know..
-But then I wander, what would I be if I didn’t have a head full of dreams?
+But then I wonder, what would I be if I didn’t have a head full of dreams?